valentina-s/ooi_sonar/setup.md

 This work is Python 2 based.
-Currently we are using functionality from the [mi-instrument package](https://github.com/oceanobservatories/mi-instrument) which is works only on Python 2.
+Currently we are using functionality from the [mi-instrument package](https://github.com/oceanobservatories/mi-instrument) which works only on Python 2.
 It is best to create a virtual environment for the project:

 `conda create -n ooi_sonar2 python=2 anaconda`